 Actinomadura

-Currently, there are over 75 species of Actinomadura, but only two are of major clinical significance.
+There are over 75 species of Actinomadura, but only two are of major clinical significance.

 The Actinomadura were originally classified as Nocardia.
 Most infections present as an initial painless nodule in the skin of the foot.
 The foot is commonly implicated from walking barefoot and stepping on soil or debris.
-(Infections are most common in tropical areas among people walking barefoot.)
+Infections are most common in tropical areas among people walking barefoot.
+Nodules lead to sinus tract formation, then fibrous tissue formation.
+Areas become deformed and may progress to muscle and bone involvement.

 CharacteristicsComments